LAUSD receives unspecified ransom demand over cyber attack - NewsBreak

 LAUSD receives unspecified ransom demand over cyber attack

-LOS ANGELES (CNS) - The Los Angeles Unified School District confirmed today it has received a ransom demand following a Labor Day weekend cyber attack that led to a shutdown of most of the district's computer systems.
+The Los Angeles Unified School District confirmed Wednesday it has received a ransom demand following a Labor Day weekend cyber attack that led to a shutdown of most of the district’s computer systems.

 The district has not responded to the unspecified demand, the source of which was not identified.